 But how do you go about setting up Apple Pay on the Apple Watch in the first place?
-Read on to find out, then we'll show you how to use it.
+Read on to find out, and we'll also show you how to use it.

 First thing's first

-Before you can start paying with your Watch, you'll have to update your phone to iOS 8.1 or later.
+Before you can start paying with your Apple Watch using Apple Pay, you'll have to update your phone to iOS 8.1 or later.
 If you live in the UK, you'll need iOS 8.3 or later.
 You'll also need to be signed into iCloud on both your phone and Apple Watch in order to make purchases - though this is one time only during the initial setup.

 How to setup up Apple Pay with the Apple Watch